wes-goulet/infinite-carousel-wc/README.md

 # infinite-carousel-wc

-An infinite carousel Web Component built with modern CSS and just a little Javascript
+An infinite carousel Web Component built with modern CSS and just a little Javascript.
+Supports both horizontal and vertical scrolling.

 ![infinite-carousel-wc demo](demo.gif)